• HOME

 In my previous blog post about "being an INTJ artist", I mentioned how I'm "high up on the negative emotions spectrum".
 The result = being someone who has a much greater need for security.

 Unfortunately, due to some of the cons listed above, this gave me a problem.
-A big problem.
-Deciding to become an artist, musician, dancer or indeed, anything most people enjoy and engage in for free, as a hobby, means a high probability of financial struggles if turning such activity into a career.
+A big problem!
+Deciding to become an artist, musician, dancer or indeed, anything most people enjoy and engage in for free, or as a hobby, means a high probability of financial struggles if turning such activity into a career.
 That's just the hard truth of it.
 Indeed, a lack of cashflow was something I battled with constantly.

 When it comes down to the questions of "did I waste my life?" and "was it worth it?", it's only something I consider when reflecting upon the sacrifices I made.
 I was forced to live with certain restrictions.
 To live a modest life.
 I couldn't afford the latest gadget, to move out when I wanted, or settle down with a family.
-Surviving and 'getting by' took up too much time and attention.
+Simply surviving and 'getting by' took up too much time and attention.

 Pursuing my artistic ambition prevented me from having a "normal" life.

-I often wonder if I would have gone into the artist game if I was aware of the many obstacles I'd need to overcome? ...
+I often wonder if I would have gone into the artist game if I was aware of the many obstacles I'd need to overcome?..
 Probably!
 Like I say, without the art career goal, I might have been completely lost or without hope.
 If I'd pursued a run-of-the-mill job to pay the bills, perhaps I'd ultimately end up living with regret for never making a good go of the art career?

 However, it certainly would have helped to have been prepared for some of the dragons I'd need to slay in order to pursue this artistic journey.
 I want to discuss some of the obstacles I've faced, offer some advice and, hopefully, aspiring artists can then walk away a little more informed than before.